Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Atlanta Falcons

-The Falcons still have a lot of work to do with their red-zone offense, which was an emphasis after they finished 23rd in the league last season.
-The Falcons managed a 1-for-5 showing in the loss to the Eagles.
+The Falcons still have a lot of work to do with their red zone offense, which was an emphasis after they finished 23rd in the league last season in that area.
+The Falcons managed a 1-for-5 showing in Thursday's loss to the Eagles.
 Yes, offensive coordinator Steve Sarkisian showed some new wrinkles with different personnel, and the Falcons used a power game with a blocking fullback.
-But they still struggled to punch the ball in and missed on five opportunities in the final seconds.-- Vaughn McClure
+But they still struggled to punch the ball in and missed on five opportunities in the final seconds. -- Vaughn McClure

 Carolina Panthers

 Losing tight end Greg Olsen (foot) and right tackle Daryl Williams (knee) will distract somewhat from the Panthers' 16-8 victory over Dallas.
-But it won't distract from the fact quarterback Cam Newton will remain a running threat under new offensive coordinator Norv Turner and that this defense is for real.
+But it won't distract from the fact quarterback Cam Newton will remain a running threat under offensive coordinator Norv Turner, and this defense is for real.
 Newton rushed 13 times for 58 yards and a touchdown, while Luke Kuechly led a smothering Carolina defense with 13 tackles.
-The Panthers face division rival Atlanta in Week 2.-- David Newton
+The Panthers face division rival Atlanta in Week 2. -- David Newton

 Newton keeps it himself for rushing TD